What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Palette: regular translucent.

-Fine paper Pergamon with the effect of "crystal", in appearance resembles Trans Marque tracing paper with a similar pattern.
+Cellulose paper Pergamon with a “crystal” effect, in appearance it resembles Trans Marque tracing paper with a similar pattern.

 Made from ECF cellulose and FSC certified.
-Suitable for single-color and full-color printing using offset and screen printing technologies.
+Suitable for single-color and full-color printing using offset and screen technologies.
 Digital printing does not guarantee consistent results.
-Pre-testing is required.
+Preliminary testing is necessary.

 Supplied in sheets 70x100 cm.